For the last week of December, we’re re-posting some of our favorite posts from 2011.

 Even basic cognition, that is, varies across cultures.

-As Henrich et al. argue, this calls into question all of the truisms of psychology based, primarily, on experimental research with Western subjects.Lisa Wade is a professor at Occidental College.
+As Henrich et al. argue, this calls into question all of the truisms of psychology based, primarily, on experimental research with Western subjects.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.